webdesigns23/flask-sqlalchemy-many-many-relationships-technical-lesson/README.md

 The file `server/models.py` defines models named `Employee`, `Meeting`, and `Project`.
 Relationships have not been established between the models.

+We need to establish two different many-to-many relationships:
+* Employees ↔ Meetings:
+    * Each employee can attend many meetings, and each meeting can have many employees.
+* Employees ↔ Projects (through Assignments):
+    * Each employee can be assigned to many projects, and each project can have many employees.
+Each assignment has additional attributes (role, start date, end date) beyond just linking the records.

+Without properly structured many-to-many relationships:
+* Tracking attendance and assignments would be difficult without duplicating data.
+* Queries would become complex, slow, and error-prone.
+* Important metadata (like an employee’s project role or start date) could get lost.

+The system must allow:
+* Direct querying of related records from either side.
+* Storage of relationship-specific attributes when necessary.
+* Proper database normalization and referential integrity.

 ### Task 2: Determine the Design

+The technical design includes:

+* Employee ↔ Meeting Relationship:
+    * Implemented using a simple association table (employee_meetings) built with db.Table.
+    * Both Employee and Meeting models will use the secondary argument in their relationship() definitions.
+    * Migrations will ensure the join table is created.
+* Employee ↔ Project Relationship (through Assignments):
+    * Implemented using a full model (Assignment) that acts as an association object.
+    * Assignment will store foreign keys to Employee and Project, plus additional columns like role, start_date, and end_date.
+    * Employee and Project models will be connected via a relationship() with back_populates, and an association proxy will be added for clean access across assignments.
+* Cascade Behavior:
+    * Cascades (all, delete-orphan) will ensure related assignments are properly removed when employees or projects are deleted.
+* Seeding Strategy:
+    * Pre-populate employees, meetings, projects, and assignments with realistic data that links records properly.
+* Testing Strategy:
+    * Use the Flask shell to validate that employees can access their meetings and projects easily.
+    * Confirm that deleting employees/projects automatically removes linked assignments or associations.

 ### Task 3: Develop, Test, and Refine the Code

+#### Step 1: Seed the Database

 Run the following commands to create and seed the tables with sample data.